- Search The Registry

 - My Account

-On this day, 20 African Americans from Clarendon County, South Carolina, first filed a suit against school officials on behalf of their children.
+Twenty African Americans from Clarendon County, South Carolina, first filed a suit against school officials on behalf of their children.
 Among them were Harry Briggs, Annie Gibson, and Rev. J. A. DeLaine.
 With the help of the NAACP, they sought to secure better schools, equal to those provided for white children.
 The U.S. District Court found the Black schools were clearly inferior compared to White schools.
 Buildings were no more than wooden shacks, transportation and educational provisions did not meet basic needs, and teachers' salaries were less than those received in White schools.

-Also, the lower court “ordered the defendants to immediately equalize the facilities…[but the children were] denied admission to the White schools during the equalization program.”
+Also, the lower court “ordered the defendants to immediately equalize the facilities…[but the children were] denied admission to the white schools during the equalization program.”
 As a result their case was appealed to the U.S. Supreme Court.
 Two months after the filing, the plaintiff’s attorneys moved from just pursuing equalization of facilities and getting buses to attacking this segregation.
 The court ordered schools to be equalized, focusing on equalization and ignoring the broader question of the constitutionality of segregation.

 The state's action resulted in an NAACP appeal to the U.S. Supreme Court.
 The Briggs case evoked an extreme reaction.
 All of the petitioners suffered swift and severe hardships for their courage.
 Harry Briggs was fired from his job.
 Annie Gibson lost her job as a motel maid, and her husband lost land that had been in his family for eight decades.
 Rev. DeLaine saw his home burned to the ground.
 Federal Judge Walter Waring, who sided with the activist’s concerns, was forced to leave the state by a joint resolution of the South Carolina House of Representatives.